shanedsz/Sports-Betting-ML-Model/README.md

 We used the bot so we could quickly discover and act on cost anomalies, gain near real-time visibility into anomalous spend with AWS Cost Anomaly Detection alert notifications in Slack by using AWS Chatbot.
 This also allowed us to learn more about cost anomaly detection.
 We ran AWS Command Line Interface commands from Slack channels to remediate your security findings.

+# What will we do next ?

+We will use pyspark to improve the accuracy of the bot and enhance the aws code using the machine learning code.
+PySpark is a Python API for Apache Spark.
+Apache Spark is an analytical processing engine for large scale powerful distributed data processing and machine learning applications.PySpark is a general-purpose, in-memory, distributed processing engine that allows you to process data efficiently in a distributed fashion.
+Applications running on PySpark are 100x faster than traditional systems.You will get great benefits using PySpark for data ingestion pipelines.
+Using PySpark we can process data from Hadoop HDFS, AWS S3, and many file systems.PySpark also is used to process real-time data using Streaming and Kafka.
+Using PySpark streaming you can also stream files from the file system and also stream from the socket.PySpark natively has machine learning and graph libraries

 In the future this bot will allow us to respond better to security issues and improve incident management response times.
 We could then collaborate and resolve IT incidents faster from chat channels with AWS Systems Manager Incident Manager.

+# Conclusion

+We were able to do what we set out to do based on the time given.
+We realized this could be the start of a business where users will use our site to make more accurate bets.
+When enough users use it, we will have enough web traffic to generate advertising revenue.
+The combination of AWS and ML models are extremely useful tools for everything we have done.
+We realized that the players on teams are known to keep changing so we should rather get the variables of the individual rather than just the team.
+We also realized using historical data may be difficult because players change and we are finding ways to overcome that obstacle.
+Furthermore we are finding ways to use current roster instead of all the way back to 2014 which could be seen as too long.